NickVelos420/Auto-Instagram-Tag-Commenter/README.md

-# THE BOT IS STILL IN PRODUCTION MOST OF THE FUNCTIONS WORK.
-THE ONLY THING THAT I CAN'T GET TO WORK IS THE checkIfCantComment FUNCTION IF YOU CAN SEE THE PROBLEM PLEASE MAKE A PULL REQUEST
+# THE BOT FULLY WORKS.
+BUT THERE ARE SOME THINGS THAT I WANT TO MAKE SOME SLIGHT CHANGES AND ADD SOME FEATURES.

 ## This bot can help you with commenting on giveaways.